Understanding pensions

 Given the changes to workplace pension schemes under automatic enrolment the future of employer sponsored stakeholder schemes are uncertain, as many will require amendment in order to meet the employer workplace pension duties.

-Pension schemes, whether they are work based or personal pensions, allow members to take part of their benefits as a tax free lump sum when they retire.
+Pension schemes, whether they are work based or personal pensions, allow members to take part of their benefits as a tax- free lump sum when they retire.

 Annuities are sold by life insurance companies and you can add different options and get different types depending on your needs and circumstances.

 The LGPS pays pensions straight from the Scheme, so you will not be required to buy an annuity if you join the Scheme.
+However, if you pay additional voluntary contributions (AVCs), this builds up on a money purchase basis, and you may wish to use your AVCs to buy an annuity when you retire.

 For more information visit the section 'How a CARE scheme works'.

-You build up a pension fund using your contributions and your employer's contributions (if they make any) plus investment returns (if any) and tax relief.
+In these schemes, you build up a pension fund using your contributions and your employer's contributions (if they make any) plus investment returns (if any) and tax relief.

-When you retire you can take a tax free lump sum from your fund and use the rest to secure an income - usually in the form of an annuity.
+When you retire you can take a tax-free lump sum from your fund and use the rest to secure an income - usually in the form of an annuity.

 When you first start working, your retirement will seem like it’s a long way off.